-Iran Says It Seized A British Oil Tanker In Strait Of Hormuz
+Iran Seizes British-Flagged Oil Tanker In Strait Of Hormuz

 The Islamic Revolutionary Guard Corps Navy issued a statement published by the semiofficial Fars news agency saying that the Stena Impero was detained for "disregarding international maritime rules and regulations as it was passing through the Strait of Hormuz."

-The Iranian military added that the ship was escorted to Iran's coastal waters.
+The Iranian military added that the U.K.-flagged ship was escorted to Iran's coastal waters.

 The tanker's owners say they haven't been able to establish direct contact with the vessel since learning it was intercepted.
 Built in 2018, the seized tanker has a deadweight tonnage — the weight it can carry — of 49,683 tons.

-The interdiction of a British ship comes after tensions have risen sharply in the Strait of Hormuz, which the U.S. Energy Information Administration calls the world's most important strategic chokepoint for oil transport.
+The interdiction of the two tankers comes after tensions have risen sharply in the Strait of Hormuz, which the U.S. Energy Information Administration calls the world's most important strategic chokepoint for oil transport.

 On Thursday morning, Iran announced that its Islamic Revolutionary Guard Corps Navy had seized a foreign-flagged oil tanker in the strait.
 That confiscation took place on Sunday; Iran alleges that the ship was smuggling 1 million liters (264,000 gallons) of fuel.